-Your morning is ahead of schedule and you’re going to beat the traffic.
-You get to your car, put the key into the ignition, turn and…clicking noise? nothing?
-A dead battery is a sure way to ruin anyone’s day.
-Many of us know that a battery provides electricity which allows the vehicle to start, but let’s take a deeper look into them and how this all works.
+You get to your car, put the key in the ignition, turn, and…click-click-click?
+Or perhaps you hear nothing at all.
+What could it be?
+And why, of all times, is it happening to you now?
+Many of us know that a battery provides electricity which allows the vehicle to start, but let’s take a deeper look to understand how they actually work and how to maintain them.

 What is a vehicle battery?